Top 10 Things to Keep in Mind before you launch your E-Commerce Store

-Setting up your own e-commerce website has never been easy, all that is required is a computer with an Internet connection and watch online video tutorials on how to make one all day or hire a developer to the work, and lastly, products to sell.
+Setting up your own e-commerce website has never been easy, all that is required is a computer with an Internet connection and watch online video tutorials, begin diagramming user flow experience on how to make a website all day or hire a developer to the work, and lastly, products to sell.
 Once your website is up, voila!
 You now have an e-commerce website.
 This might be so easy, but many online entrepreneurs always make one mistake, which is rushing into the launch of their website.
 Many of them believe that once the website is up and running the next step is to sit back and start making money.
 They couldn’t be more wrong.

 So, have you thought about the fact that your website won’t generate site visits by themselves?
 There has never been a situation where a new store was launched online and people started visiting the website to make a purchase; unless the brand is established already.